-Real talk: it’s not too sexy to be an American abroad right now.
+Real talk: in today’s day and age, it’s incredible important to know how to vote as an expat.
 As much as I want to blend into Germany and be an informed “citizen” of my new country, in both local and national happenings, there are cases where I feel the need to be an American.
 And let’s be really honest—being a citizen of the world means caring about wtf is happening in the U.S. elections.
 But unlike most of the rest of the world’s citizens, we all actually have the power to influence the way this all turns out.

 And that’s why I want to urge all of my fellow expatriates and digital nomads to make sure you register to vote as an expat.

 It’s pretty painless to register to vote as an expat online.
 If you’re asking yourself, “Where do I vote if I’m an expat?”, for voting purposes, your state of legal residence is generally going to be the state where you lived immediately before leaving the United States, even if you no longer own or rent property (or intend to return in the future).

 You’re going to start by submitting a Federal Post Card Application (FPCA).
 I did mine with Vote From Abroad, an organization that provide non-partisan voter services for expats and U.S. military.
 The form is super straight-forward—the only tricky part was remembering to format my dates in the American MM/DD/YY.

 You need to submit your FPCA either at the beginning of the calendar year or at least 45 days before an election, to allow enough time to process your application and resolve any problems.
 Head’s up—a lot of states have election cycles beginning even in May.
 You can check important deadlines here.